maddenp/iotaa/README.md

 Specifying positional arguments `m f hello 88` would call task function `f` in module `m` with arguments `hello: str` and `88: int`.
 (Positional arguments `args` are parsed with Python's `json` library into Python values.)

-It is assumed that `m` is importable by Python due to being on `sys.path`, by any customary means, including via `PYTHONPATH`.
-However, if `m` -- more likely specified as `m.py` or `/path/to/m.py` -- is a valid absolute or relative (to the current directory) path to a file, its parent directory is automatically added by `iotaa` to `sys.path` so that it can be loaded, as a convenience.
+It is assumed that `m` is importable by Python by any customary means.
+However, if `m` is a valid absolute or relative path (and so more likely specified as `m.py` or `/path/to/m.py`), its parent directory is automatically added by `iotaa` to `sys.path` so that it can be loaded.

 A task tree of arbitrary complexity defined in module `m` may be entered at any point by specifying the appropriate task function `f`.
-Only `f` and its children will be (recursively) processed, resulting in partial execution of a potentially larger workflow graph.
+Only `f` and its children will be processed, resulting in partial execution of a potentially larger workflow graph.

 ### Programmatic Use